 Babies may not want to be held, photographed, or kissed, especially if individuals they don’t see regularly or are unfamiliar with are invading their personal space.
 Children have the right to turn away from and even reject, these sources of attachment even while they are young.

-Pay attention to the following behaviours: wriggling to get away, pushing the person away, turning their head away from love, arching backs, reaching for a parent, nodding their head no, swatting hands or persons, fussing, and, crying.
+Pay attention to the following behaviors: wriggling to get away, pushing the person away, turning their head away from love, arching backs, reaching for a parent, nodding their head no, swatting hands or persons, fussing, and, crying.

 Jokes and Rough Play